 Nine: The Power of Manifestation

-If Nine displays itself, it’s showing you manifestation, or near perfection.
+If Nine displays itself, it’s showing you manifestation or near perfection.
 Maybe there is a goal that is close to completion.

 Ten: The Power of One and Zero

 Or that you are making improvements.
-The Ten of Cups will show the reason to celebrate and new beginnings with family and loved ones.
+The Ten of Cups will show the reason to celebrate new beginnings with family and loved ones.

 This is passing issues and presenting you with the ability to learn from them.
 You want to look at the Major cards for lifelong term influence.

 Those who religiously study Numerology speak about the “Master Numbers.”
 Other study numerology uses double-digit numbers reduced to single digits.
-For example, if you have the number 21, to cut it, 2+1=3.
+For example, if you have the number 21, cut it to 2+1=3.
 Yet Master Numbers are not reduced.